guiseppegnixon/mygnix/README.md

 curl https://raw.githubusercontent.com/guiseppegnixon/mygnix/refs/heads/main/imperm-STAGE2.sh
 chmod +x imperm-STAGE2.sh
 ./imperm-STAGE2.sh

+sudo nixos-rebuild switch --flake .#[HOSTNAME]
 ```
 - This is a large build, and there's a chance for a non-zero exit code following the scripts final `sudo nixos-rebuild switch` command.
 My informal testing has shown this will typically resolve by a `cd ~/.nixfiles; sudo nixos-rebuild switch --flake #.[HOSTNAME]`, where `HOSTNAME` reflects what was entered in `flake.nix`.

 2. Verify proper code execution and reboot.
-The system should boot into a KDE desktop with autologin enabled for the given user.
+The system should boot into a KDE desktop with your configured user present.

 #### Stage 3
 The purpose of Stage 3 is to install Lanzaboote and enable TPM-based unlocking of LUKS.
 This section is based almost exclusively off of sources (2) and (5) above.